 The reason these natural sandstone hills are called ‘Chocolate Hills’ is because during the dry season, these graphic landmarks are mainly brown in colour.
 Luckily we visited in perfect conditions and the scenery was green for miles.

-It can be pretty busy when visiting the Chocolate Hills, with tourists arriving by the bus load, so be sure to head here earlier or later in the day to avoid the crowds.
+It can be pretty busy when visiting the Chocolate Hills, with tourists arriving by the bus load, so be sure to head there earlier or later in the day to avoid the crowds.

-We are a sucker for trying to visit as many attractions as possible when travelling.
+We are suckers for trying to visit as many attractions as possible when travelling.
 Although the Chocolate Hills were one of our least favourite Bohol tourist spots and a little underwhelming.